heptarch/heptarch.github.io/drafts/demon.md

 A shape glows and hums in the dark, planed like origami, symmetric as a jewel, and bristling with spikes.
-Ellen gently pulls on a wire near her head.
+Ellen pulls on a wire near her head.
 A pulley lurches, then another, then a third, and a cantilevered armature covered in coils and hissing ribbons of piping leans forward.
 The jewel responds, pulsing and folding into new patterns.
 Spikes